BrentSeidel/BBS-BBB-Ada/README.md

 Arduino Due may support other options.

 On the BeagleBone Black, there are seven analog inputs available and the pins that they are on are fixed purpose.
-The A/D converted is a 12 bit converter, so the result should be in the range 0..4095.
+The A/D converter is a 12 bit converter, so the result should be in the range 0..4095.

 The Arduino Due has 16 analog inputs, 12 of which are actually wired up and are